Divya-Ail/divya-ail.github.io/_pages/values.md

 <h5><b>Education</b></h5>
 <p align="justify" style="font-size:0.75em">
-<b>Volunteer teacher at <a href="https://www.divyadeepatrust.org">Kaliyuva Mane</a> orphanage in Mysore, India:</b> I worked as a volunteer teacher at Kaliyuva Mane - an alternative school run by the Divyadeepa Charitable trust in Mysore, India.
+<b>Volunteer teacher at  orphanage in Kaliyuva Mane, Mysore, India:</b> I worked as a volunteer teacher at <a href="https://www.divyadeepatrust.org">Kaliyuva Mane</a> - an alternative school run by the Divyadeepa Charitable trust in Mysore, India.
 The school caters to children who are mostly drop-outs from regular schools, abused children, some who worked as child laborers in nearby farms, orphans and who generally belonged to the marginalized sections of society.
 I was mainly involved in teaching basic school-level math and science, as well as helping with the development of visual and interactive teaching aids.
 I was also involved in aiding with the sustainable development of the school premises.</p>

 <figure>
     <img src="/assets/images/values2.png"